frederic-perez/AmE-dictionary/data/dictionary.md

 __lain__
 __lair__ _n_ :two::hammer: _A tiger's lair._
 __lairy__ _adj_ :two: Gaudy or flashy.
+__lalochezia__ Emotional discharge gained by uttering indecent or filthy words.
 __lam__ _The Bronco is on the lam._
 __lamb__ :two::mute:[lam~~b~~]:hammer:
 __lambast__ _v informal_ :nine::m: (also lambaste) (lambasted, lambasting) __1__ To beat or whip severely. __2__ To reprimand harshly; berate.